nmxmxh/master-ovasabi/pkg/metaversion/README.md

 # metaversion (v0.0.1)

-Canonical versioning and feature flag management for the OVASABI platform.
+Canonical versioning and feature flag management for the INOS platform.

 ## Purpose